Aircraft routing and crew pairing: updated algorithms at Air France: Column generation approach to crew pairing

-Since the total number of possible pairings is finite, Step~\ref{step:master} -- which consists in solving the ``master problem'' -- is repeated only a finite number of times, and thus the overall method terminates in finite time.
-After having performed Step~\ref{step:master} for the last time, $c^{\mathrm{LB}}$ is a lower bound on the optimal value of \eqref{eq:MasterProblem}.
-Step~\ref{step:firstInteger} provides a first feasible solution of \eqref{eq:MasterProblem}.
-The value $c^{\mathrm{UB}}$ is thus an upper bound on the optimal value of \eqref{eq:MasterProblem}.
-Steps~\ref{step:completeWithPathGap} and~\ref{step:final} are less standard with respect to the classical column generation theory.
-At the end of Step~\ref{step:final}, the solution $\yy^*$ is an optimal solution of \eqref{eq:MasterProblem}.
-This fact relies on the following lemma, due to \citet[Corollary 1]{baldacci2002new}.
+Since the total number of possible pairings is finite, Step~\ref{step:master} -- which consists in solving the master problem -- is repeated only finitely many times, and thus the overall method terminates in finite time.
+After having performed Step~\ref{step:master} for the last time, $c^{\mathrm{low}}$ is a lower bound on the optimal value of \eqref{eq:MasterProblem}.
+Step~\ref{step:firstUB} provides a first feasible solution of \eqref{eq:MasterProblem}.
+The value $c^{\mathrm{upp}}$ (Step~\ref{step:firstInteger}) is thus an upper bound on the optimal value of \eqref{eq:MasterProblem}.
+At that time, we have thus a lower bound on the optimal value, and a feasible solution.

+The purpose of the remaining steps is to ``close the gap''.
+The idea consists in generating all pairings $p$ that might be in an optimal solution.
+These pairings are precisely those whose reduced cost is smaller than or equal to $c^{\mathrm{upp}} - c^{\mathrm{low}}$.
+This is completely formalized by Lemma~\ref{lem:baldacci} below.
+Finding all these pairings in Step~\ref{step:completeWithPathGap} is a variant of the pricing subproblem, briefly discussed in Remark~\ref{rem:modifiedSubproblem} of Section~\ref{sec:pricing_subproblem}.
+At the end, the solution $\yy^*$ is an optimal solution of \eqref{eq:MasterProblem}.

-\begin{lem} Consider an integer program in standard form with variables $(z_i)$, and suppose given an upper bound $UB$ as well as a lower bound $LB$ on its optimal value.
-Let $(\tilde{c}_i)$ be the reduced costs of the variables when the linear relaxation of the program has been solved to optimality.
-Then for every $i$ such that $\tilde{c}_i>UB-LB$, the variable $z_i$ is equal to $0$ in all optimal solutions. \end{lem}
+\begin{lem}[{\citet[Proposition 2.1, p.~389]{nemhauser1988integer}}] Consider an integer program in standard form with variables $(z_i)$ for which the linear relaxation admits a finite optimal value $\bar v$.
+Suppose given an upper bound $\UB$ on the optimal value of the integer program.
+Then for every $i$ such that $\tilde{c}_i>\UB-\bar v$, the variable $z_i$ is equal to $0$ in all optimal solutions of the integer program, where $\tilde{c}_i$ denotes the reduced cost of the variable $z_i$ when the linear relaxation has been solved to optimality. \end{lem}

+\begin{rem} The last steps of Algorithm~\ref{alg:CG} works only if the gap $c^{\mathrm{upp}} - c^{\mathrm{low}}$ is small, as otherwise a huge number of pairings might be added at Step~\ref{step:completeWithPathGap}.
+We found out numerically that it is the case for all Air France instances, and we thus use this technique.
+Lemma~\ref{lem:baldacci} has been recently used by \citet{cacchiani2016optimal} on the integrated problem.
+They underline that when $c^{\mathrm{upp}} - c^{\mathrm{low}}$ is large, a branch and bound approach is required. \end{rem}